 The close relationship between South Africa and Norway dates back to the pre-freedom years, when Norway actively supported groups opposing the apartheid regime.
-In the 1990s, a new era of cooperation in higher education and research was initiated, both bilaterally and multilaterally, including a number of joint projects between South African and Norwegian higher education institutions supported by the NUFU and NOMA programmes.
-Since 2002, a series of bilateral research cooperation programmes have provided support for 86 joint research projects based on the equal partnership principle, 19 of which are presently ongoing.
-The projects have been managed jointly by the National Research Foundation in South Africa and the Research Council of Norway.
+In the 1990s, a new era of cooperation in higher education and research was initiated, both bilaterally and multilaterally, including a number of joint projects between South African and Norwegian higher education institutions.
+From 2002, through 2017, a series of bilateral research cooperation programs have provided support for 86 joint research projects.
+The foruth program in this series, SANOCEAN, will start in early 2018 and run through 2023.